TilakGhetiya/Angular15-JWT-Authentication/README.md

-# Angular14JWTAuthentication
+# angular15JWTAuthentication

 This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 15.0.3.
+This project is developed to make proper login flow in angular, here implemented with fake-backend for demo purpose.

 ## Development server